Global Plane Waves From Local Gaussians: Periodic Charge Densities in a Blink: Methods

 Applying an inverse fast Fourier transform (IFFT) to $\widehat{\rho}$ essentially evaluates the Poisson summation formula \eqref{eq:poisson} and recovers the periodic, smooth real-space density $\rho(\mathbf{r})$:

 Note that the closed-form Fourier transformation was crucial in our construction, as it avoids expensive and noisy numerical Fourier transformations that would be necessary for a general functional form.
 Consequently, unlike other density models~\cite{jorgensen2022equivariant,koker2024higher}, ELECTRAFI eliminates the computational overhead associated with explicitly handling periodic images in real-space density evaluation.
-To ensure that the output density sums to the correct number of valence electrons, we rescale all weights \(\{w^{(j)}\}\) by a single positive factor so that